rossgeesman/catapult/README.md

 3. Run tests with `rspec spec`

 ## Use
 Start server `rails s`.
-Send a request to create a new breed
+Use an HTTP client like curl to send a request to create a new breed liek so:
 ```
 curl -X POST http://0.0.0.0:3000/breeds -H 'content-type: application/json' -d '{"breed": {"name": "Kitty"}}'
 ```